ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S02-ethereum/M2-accounts/L2-generating-accounts/index.md

   s: '0x29'
 }
 ```
-Notice the main difference is the inclusion of the variables `v`, `r` and `s`.
+Notice the main difference between signed and unsigned transactions is the inclusion of the variables `v`, `r` and `s`.
 These variables are used to recover the address corresponding to the key that signed the transaction.
 This signed transaction is broadcast to the network to be included in a block.
 You can read more about these variables in [this excellent article here.](https://medium.com/mycrypto/the-magic-of-digital-signatures-on-ethereum-98fe184dc9c7){target=_blank}

 You can recover the sender address from the signed transaction with the following method: